garrandall/popular-music-data/tracks/something-just-ain-t-right-keith-sweat.md

 Something, something, something, something just ain't right

-Ooh, you make me feel
+Oh, you make me feel
 So good, so good inside
 And the thought of another man holdin' you tight
 It makes me wanna cry
 Don't blame me if I get suspicious, baby
 When you're not at home (not at home)
 You just had to look so good